patrick-selin/crm-app/docs/SETUP.md

 ### Accessing the Application

 After the services start, access the app in your browser at [http://localhost:80](http://localhost:80).
-Nginx will serve the frontend for requests to `/` and route API requests to the backend at `/api1/`.
+Nginx will serve the frontend for requests to `/` and route API requests to the backend at `/api/v1`.

 ## Running Tests

 The project uses **Vitest** for unit and integration testing, and **Playwright** for end-to-end (E2E) testing.
 The **unit tests** use the development database, while the **integration** and **E2E tests** use the test database.

+All the following test scripts need to run in the root directory.

 ### Unit Tests